 A privilege management solution needs to do much more than simply manage user and application privileges for it to be adopted by the most demanding organizations.
-The Privilege Guard solution has been architected around 4 key principles (or pillars), with every new release of Privilege Guard building on these core foundations.
+The Privilege Guard (Edit: now Defendpoint) solution has been architected around 4 key principles (or pillars), with every new release of Privilege Guard building on these core foundations.

 Scalable Management Framework

 While many solutions look to build their own proprietary systems to deploy policies and agents to the endpoints, Privilege Guard has been integrated tightly with Active Directory and Group Policy, and therefore requires no additional backend infrastructure to deploy the solution.
 This has enabled Privilege Guard to be deployed to some of largest organizations in the world, including many implementations with over 100,000 endpoints, with the biggest implementation spanning 450,000 endpoints.
 This tight integration with Active Directory and Group Policy gives many additional benefits, including hierarchical policy management and a strong security model that includes delegated administration.